A World-Leading Research Program For Orphaned Grizzly Cub Rewilding Efforts

-Every bear matters.
-As one of the slowest reproducing land mammals, grizzly bears are among the most vulnerable - iconic - keystone species in North America.
-The loss of a grizzly bear mother and her cubs from the landscape is a significant impact to the population and the ecosystems they roam.
-But with your help, there’s hope
+As one of North America’s slowest reproducing land mammals, grizzly bears are among the most vulnerable.
+Grizzly bears are a conservation umbrella species and play critical roles in maintaining biodiversity and ecosystem function through seed dispersal, nutrient transfer, and more.
+Removing a grizzly bear mother and her cubs from the landscape is a significant loss to the population and the ecosystem.
+But with your help, there’s hope.

 Project Rewild is an innovative and world-leading research program that provides the science and best practices needed to enhance and expand rewilding efforts for orphaned grizzly bears.
 The findings will inform and update policies regarding the fate of orphaned grizzly bear cubs within British Columbia and beyond.